cybersader/awesome-cybersader/📁 20 - Home DIY/Wall Decor/Decorating with Conference Stickers/Decorating with Conference Stickers.md

 - Lightbox Frames
 - Transparent Wall-Mounted Panels
 - Go to Michaels or Hobby Lobby and get help with a more custom frame

+# Making a Custom Modular Sandwich Sheet with Frame

+- [ ] Make a custom modular sandwich frame with tracks that can accompany multiple layers over time ➕ 2024-11-02 #projects/home-diy

 # Ideas